akroshko/crypt-profiles/README.md

 keys for different purposes much easier and provide helper functions for working with agent-stored GnuPG and SSH private keys.
-I have found I can easily work with a dozen different computers and set up new ones, while only having to enter passwords once a day (or on boot up or initial login).
-It also provides a number of helper functions using public-key encryption such as file encryption and backups, both using only the public key, that are useful for many different purposes.
+I have found I can easily work with a dozen different computers and set up new ones, while only having to enter passwords once a day (unless rebooting or for the initial login to a remote server).
+Functions are also provided for tasks such as file encryption and backups using only the GnuPG public key.

 In order to avoid entering passwords too regularly (especially when using automated or unattended scripts), public/private keypairs are